API Reference

 ACOPFProblem <: AbstractOPFProblem

-Polar coordinate AC OPF wrapped around a JuMP model.
+Polar coordinate AC OPF backed by either a JuMP model or an ExaModels model.

 source